Kahyanlai/Speech-emotion-recognition-using-spectral-features-and-deep-learning-approaches/README.md

 ## 📄 Description
 This project implements **speech emotion recognition (SER)** using both handcrafted **spectral features** and **deep learning** methods.
-It was developed as part of **SIT789 – Robotics, Computer Vision and Speech Processing (Task 8.2D)**.

 The system classifies speech into emotional categories (*Angry, Calm, Happy, Sad*) by:
 - Extracting **Spectral Centroid (SC)**, **Spectral Bandwidth (SBW)**, and **Spectral Band Energy (SBE)** features manually.